informalsystems/hermes/docs/architecture/adr-011-light-client-crates-extraction.md

 ### Light client registry

 With the proposals in this ADR, the `ibc` crate would be light client agnostic, however, the host implementation must still be aware of all light clients that it wishes to support.
-For e.g., after an upgrade a blockchain must be able to deserialize types from the persistent store.
+For e.g., a blockchain must be able to deserialize types from the persistent store after a restart.
 Furthermore, protobuf has emerged as the canonical serialization scheme for IBC, and IBC's message definitions usually serialize light client types using the `google::protobuf::Any` type where the `type_url` is accepted to uniquely represent specific light client types, although this has not been standardized yet.